sajjadGG/book-python/stdlib/datetime/timezones.rst

 Standard Library
 ================
+.. versionadded:: 3.9
-* :pep:`615` - Support for the IANA Time Zone Database in the Standard Library
+    :pep:`615` -- Support for the IANA Time Zone Database in the Standard Library

 .. code-block:: python